-1.6.1 Previous studies13 of river terrace sands and gravels on the Hoo Peninsula have identified around 1.6 million tonnes of proven resources (which is in addition to the existing permitted reserves) within the Areas of Search identified in the Construction Aggregates Local Plan 1993, with between 0.86 million tonnes and 3.6 million tonnes of possible but unproven resources.
+1.6.1 Previous studies14 of river terrace sands and gravels on the Hoo Peninsula have identified around 1.6 million tonnes of proven resources (which is in addition to the existing permitted reserves) within the Areas of Search identified in the Construction Aggregates Local Plan 1993, with between 0.86 million tonnes and 3.6 million tonnes of possible but unproven resources.

-1.6.2 Further studies of buried channel sand and gravel have also been previously undertaken within two specific areas on the Hoo Peninsula, providing reasonably robust evidence to indicate potential resources of 35.6 million tonnes14.
+1.6.2 Further studies of buried channel sand and gravel have also been previously undertaken within two specific areas on the Hoo Peninsula, providing reasonably robust evidence to indicate potential resources of 35.6 million tonnes15.
 The thickness of the resource and extent of overburden materials are important factors in determining whether extraction of the buried channel sand and gravel is viable.

-13 See 'State of Medway Report, Minerals', January 2009, Medway Council
+14 See 'State of Medway Report, Minerals', January 2009, Medway Council

-14 See Section 6 'State of Medway Report, Minerals', January 2009, Medway Council Reg 18 Draft Medway Local Plan Minerals and Waste Topic Paper v5.0 Final (July 2024) Page 13 of 39
+15 See Section 6 'State of Medway Report, Minerals', January 2009, Medway Council Reg 19 Draft Medway Local Plan Minerals and Waste Topic Paper v5.1 (draft for Reg 19) (April 2025) Page 13 of 42

 - 1.6.3 The assessment of the Areas of Search included in the Plan of their potential for providing sand and gravel was as follows: - 1.
 Turkey Hall Farm 37.6 ha, 1,237,500 tonnes (proven) - 2.
 West of Beluncle Farm east of Tile Barn 20.6 ha, 681,654 tonnes (unproven) - 3.
 Kingsnorth House 6.7 ha, 165,978 tonnes (possible, unproven) - 4.
 Kingsnorth 15.2 ha, 401,185 tonnes (proven) - 5.
 Land east of Hoo St. Werburgh close to sewage works, 52 ha, 2,061,623 tonnes (possible maximum figure, borehole data is inconclusive and reserves may range down to 859,009 tonnes) - 6.
 Grain, North of B2001 15.3 ha, 660,000 tonnes (possible, unproven) - 7.
-Grain, South of B2001 20.7 ha, 886,609 tonnes (possible, unproven) - 1.6.4 Although there are existing sand and gravel quarries in Medway, the industry has shown no interest in further working of the resource for some time (evidenced by the lack of nominations for allocations in this Plan and planning applications). - 1.6.5 In any event, due to their limited extent, sand and gravel resources in the peninsula are not expected to offer a long term source of supply and so aggregate requirements will likely continue to be met from landings of crushed rock and marine dredged material at Medway's wharves. - 1.6.6 While economic minerals other than sand and gravel exist within Medway, it seems there is little likelihood of them being exploited over the plan period.
-The demand for chalk and brickearth will therefore likely continue to be met from other plan areas. - 1.6.7 Despite the likelihood of land-won mineral development occurring over the plan period being low, it is important that the Plan recognises that future generations are able to access mineral resources and therefore ensure that economic mineral resources are not un-necessarily sterilised by non-mineral development.
-In addition, the majority of the Areas of Search for sand and gravel included in the saved policies of the Construction Aggregates Local Plan have also been included in the Medway Local Plan as these continue to offer the best opportunities for identifying sites for future working.
+Grain, South of B2001 20.7 ha, 886,609 tonnes (possible, unproven) - 1.6.4 Although there are existing sand and gravel quarries in Medway, the industry has shown no interest in further working of the resource for some time (evidenced by the lack of nominations for allocations in the new Medway Local Plan and planning applications). - 1.6.5 In any event, due to their limited extent, sand and gravel resources in the peninsula are not expected to offer a long-term source of supply and so aggregate requirements will likely continue to be met from landings of crushed rock and marine dredged material at Medway's wharves. - 1.6.6 While economic minerals other than sand and gravel exist within Medway, it seems there is little likelihood of them being exploited over the plan period.
+The demand for chalk and brickearth will therefore likely continue to be met from other plan areas. - 1.6.7 Despite the low likelihood of land-won mineral development occurring over the plan period, it is important that the Plan recognises that future generations are able to access mineral resources and therefore ensure that economic mineral resources are not un-necessarily sterilised by non-mineral development.
+In addition, the majority of the Areas of Search for sand and gravel included in the saved policies of the Construction Aggregates Local Plan have also been included in the new Medway Local Plan as these continue to offer the best opportunities for identifying sites for future working. - 1.6.8 Restoration of mineral sites to beneficial afteruses such as biodiversity enhancement, recreation or agriculture aligns with wider objectives including Biodiversity Net Gain, climate resilience and community wellbeing.